Wurlitzer: History

+19th century: Import of instruments, production of pianos and organs

 Franz Rudolph Wurlitzer (1831–1914), an immigrant from Schöneck, Saxony, founded the Wurlitzer Company in Cincinnati in 1853.
 His sons Howard, Rudolph and Farny successively directed the company after his death.
 The company initially imported musical instruments from the Wurlitzer family in Germany for resale in the United States.
 Wurlitzer was an early American defense contractor, being a major supplier of musical instruments to the U.S. military during the American Civil War and Spanish–American War.
 In 1880, Wurlitzer started manufacturing its own pianos, which the company sold through its retail outlets in Chicago.
 In 1896, Wurlitzer manufactured its first coin-operated pianos.

 In the late 1800s, fairs were popular.
 As crowds grew and mechanical rides began to appear, there was a need for louder music.
 The fairground organ was developed.
 Eugene de Kleist of North Tonawanda, New York, was an early builder of such organs (also called "barrel organs") for use in carousels.
 Wurlitzer bought an interest in de Kleist's North Tonawanda Barrel Organ Factory in 1897.

+20th century: Adding jukeboxes, radios and string and wind instruments

-In 1909, Wurlitzer bought the entire operation, and he moved all Wurlitzer manufacturing from Ohio to New York.
+In 1909, Wurlitzer bought the North Tonawanda Barrel Organ Factory, and he moved all Wurlitzer manufacturing from Ohio to New York.
 In 1909, the company began making innovative automatic harps that were more durable than European prototypes, and from 1924 to the 1930s, eight models were available.
 The "Mighty Wurlitzer" theatre organ was introduced in late 1910 and became Wurlitzer's most famous product.
 Wurlitzer theatre organs are installed around the world in theatres, museums, churches and private residences.